 Northeast India- 6 reasons you must visit Northeast India

 1 Take a dip into some of the most amazing waterfalls

 Northeast is home to some of the most beautiful and majestic waterfalls.
 Visit in the monsoons and I am sure after you take a dip into any of these waterfalls the man-made water parks would no longer interest you.
-The Krangsuri waterfalls in Jowai, the Nohkalikai Falls which is 335 metres high in Cherrapunji attracts thousands of tourists every year, the Nuranang or Jung Waterfalls in Arunachal Pradesh is a mighty one, its massive and it falls with great speed.
+The Krangsuri waterfalls in Jowai, the Nohkalikai Falls which is 335 metres high in Cherrapunji attracts thousands of tourists every year, the Nuranang or Jung Waterfalls in Arunachal Pradesh is a mighty one, it’s massive and it falls with great speed.
 The Nohsngithiang Falls also called as the Seven Sisters Waterfalls or Mawsmai Falls located near the Mawsmai village in East Khasi Hills looks beautiful after the monsoons, the seven trails of water falling from a height of 315 metres will lure you to come back every year to enjoy the beauty.
-The The Vantawng Falls in Mizoram is the most beautiful and tallest waterfall of the state.
-Of all Northeastern states Meghalaya has the highest number of waterfalls and also the most spectacular ones.
+The Vantawng Falls in Mizoram is the most beautiful and tallest waterfall in the state.
+Of all Northeastern states, Meghalaya has the highest number of waterfalls and also the most spectacular ones.
 The best time to visit is after the monsoon that is during August – November.

 2. Get to know about the numerous tribes